UNINETTSigma2/documentation/olivia_pilot_period_docs/olivia_pilot_main.md

     - `--partition=accel`
     - `--gpus=N`, `--gpus-per-node=N` or similar, with _N_ being the number of GPUs
 - __Other notes__:
-    - Accel nodes will utilize the global file system with flash storage as default scratch location.
+    - Accel nodes have $SCRATCH on a shared flash storage file system.

 (job_scripts_olivia_accel)=
 ##### Accel job script
 _Accel_ jobs are specified just like *normal* jobs except that they also have to specify `--partition=accel` and the number of GPUs to use.
 You can also